MingStar/char-rnn-tensorflow/README.md

 # New changes in this repo:

+- Allow word-level tokens (with option flag `--word-level` when running train.py)
 - Save the best model (i.e. minimum training loss) so far in the 'best' subfolder
 - Options for using gensim word2vec embedding
-- Add a web server for sampling
+- Add a web server for sampling (with CherryPy, see sample_sever.py)
 - Temperature [Pull request #28](https://github.com/sherjilozair/char-rnn-tensorflow/pull/28)
 - Dropouts [Pull request #35](https://github.com/sherjilozair/char-rnn-tensorflow/pull/35)